JeffGregorio/LibAG/README.md

 This example uses `MCP4922` to control the external dual 12-bit SPI DAC of the same name.
 Its two channels are used to output sinusoidal waveforms offset by 90 degrees using the locally-defined `Quad16` oscillator class, which inherits from `Wavetable16`.

+### A note on sample timing

+Examples 1-4 use pins `PD3` and `PD2` to monitor the timing of samples. `PD3` is toggled at the beginning of the sample processing interrupt, which if monitored on an oscilloscope should display a square wave at half the sample rate. `PD2` is set high at the beginning of the sample processing interrupt, and cleared at the end, which should display a pulse whose width scales with the runtime of the processing code.

+These examples provide ample headroom for expansion, and these timing pins should be monitored to ensure samples are generated on time as processing code is added.